mmaxin/hide-and-seek-game/rules.md

 ### End of the Road: 6 points

-- *The end of the road must be visible: Down the line, not across the road!*
+- *The **end** of the road must be visible: Down the line, not across the road!*

 - *I'll probably accept any path, alley, or road where both side walls are visible (you won't see the end of a curving road, but both walls is good enough).*

-- *I'll probably reject plazas, hallways (that's indoors!) and roads where only one wall is visible (that's across the road).*
+- *I'll probably reject plazas, hallways (indoors is illegal!), and roads where only one wall is visible (that's not looking down the line!).*

-- *You will need to be at a crossroads to send multiple unique roads from a single location!*
+- *You will need to be at an intersection to send multiple unique roads from a single location!
+Send them each in a different photo for full points.

 ## 6. How a find works